Board of Directors & Annual Reports

 Volunteer Nomination Certificate and Petition Guidelines

+The Summit has volunteer opportunities in 2025!
 Under guidelines specified by the National Credit Union Administration (NCUA), members interested in petitioning to run for a volunteer position on the Board of Directors may do so by complying with these procedures:

-3. Petitions must have been received by February 28, 2024 and sent to The Summit FCU, Canal Ponds Business Park, 100 Marina Drive, Rochester, New York 14626.
+3. Petitions must be received by February 13, 2025, and sent to Chip Turner, The Summit FCU, Canal Ponds Business Park, 100 Marina Drive, New York 14626.

 4. The election will not be conducted by ballot and there will be no nomination from the floor when the number of nominees equals the number of positions filled.